More Than 50 Million In West And Central Africa At Risk Of Hunger

 WFP said unyielding conflict is among the factors driving deepening hunger in West and Central Africa.

-Fighting has displaced more than 10 million of the most vulnerable people across the region, including more than two million refugees and asylum seekers, in Chad, Cameroon, Mauritania and Niger.
+Fighting has displaced more than ten million of the most vulnerable people across the region, including more than two million refugees and asylum seekers, in Chad, Cameroon, Mauritania and Niger.

 Nearly eight million more have been internally displaced, mainly in Nigeria and Cameroon.